moonlight-stream/moonlight-qt/README.md

 ## Features
  - Hardware accelerated video decoding on Windows, Mac, and Linux
- - Supports streaming at up to 120 FPS on high refresh rate monitors
+ - Supports streaming at up to 120 FPS
- - Supports streaming at 720p, 1080p, 1440p, or 4K
+ - Supports streaming at 720p, 1080p, 1440p, 4K, and the client PC's native screen resolution
  - 5.1 surround sound audio
  - HEVC support for better image quality at reduced bandwidth
  - Keyboard and mouse support